 - any part of a copy, reproduction or duplicate referred to in paragraph (g).

-As noted above, a document includes any copy, reproduction or duplicate of a document, or any part of a copy, reproduction of a document.
+As noted in (g) and (h) above, a document includes any copy, reproduction or duplicate of a document, or any part of a copy, reproduction of a document.

 This means that, where an applicant seeks access to documents containing particular information, all documents including drafts, hard copy and electronic versions with that information fall within the scope of their request, unless expressly excluded from the request.